Batman, Turkey

 Batman (Êlih; Elīḥā) (Note: Also known as İluh, Eulaha, Eloun, Eléh, Elun, and Eleh.) is a city and capital of Batman District in Batman Province, Turkey.
 It lies on a plateau, 540 m above sea level, near the confluence of the Batman River and the Tigris and had a population of 452,157 in 2021.
 It is populated by Kurds and considered to be part of Turkish Kurdistan.

 The Batı Raman oil field, which is the largest oil field in Turkey, is located just outside the city.
 Batman has a local airport and a military airbase, which was used for transit of aircraft and helicopters in some search and rescue operations during the Gulf War.

 Until the 1950s, Batman was a village, with a population of about 3,000.
 However, oil fields were discovered around it in the 1940s that resulted in a rapid development of the area and in the inflow of workforce from other parts of Turkey.
 In 1957, the village was renamed Batman, after the river namesake, received a city status and became a district center.
 Over the next 50 years, a significant amount of Batman's one-story buildings were rebuilt as multi-story buildings.
 As a result, its population grew to many times its previous size.
 A 511 km km long oil pipeline was built in 1967 from Batman to the port city of Dörtyol near the easternmost point of the Mediterranean coast in order to transport the crude oil from the Batman refinery.
 In 1990, the city became the capital of Batman Province.

 Apart from oil, which is by far the dominant commodity of the region, Batman produces beverages, processed food, chemicals, furniture, footwear, machinery and transport equipment.
-A university was established in 2007, Batman University, and is part of the Erasmus foreign student exchange program.
+A university was established in 2007, Batman University, and is part of the Erasmus Programme.